FernLab/s2downloader/docs/usage.rst

     * - ``SCL_filter_values``
       - List of integer-Values corresponding to the SCL classes.
 It's default classes are: cloud shadow (class 3), clouds (classes 7, 8, 9) and thin cirrus (class 10).
       - ``"SCL_filter_values": [3, 7, 8, 9, 10]"``
-    * - ``SCL_mask_valid_pixels_min_percentage``
-      - If cloud masking based on the SCL band is applied, it may happen that images are saved which contain only very few valid pixels.
-Here the user can define a percentage value of minimum valid pixels that should be left over after masking in order to save the image.
-      - ``"SCL_mask_valid_pixels_min_percentage": 70``
     * - ``aoi_min_coverage``
       - User defined threshold for noData values inside the AOI.
 It may happen due to Sentinel-2 data tile structure that parts of the AOI have noData values.
 Here the user can define a percentage value of minimum valid pixels inside the AOI.
       - ``"aoi_min_coverage": 90``
+    * - ``valid_pixels_min_percentage``
+      - If cloud masking based on the SCL band is applied, it may happen that images are saved which contain only very few valid pixels.
+Here the user can define a percentage value of minimum valid pixels that should be left over after masking in order to save the image.
+      - ``"valid_pixels_min_percentage": 70``
     * - ``resampling_method``
       - User definition of the resampling method that should be used.
 Currently, these options are supported: nearest, bilinear, cubic.
       - ``"resampling_method": "nearest"``, ``"resampling_method": "bilinear"``, ``"resampling_method": "cubic"``